IBM/iTestCloud/docs/coding_style.md

 - Constructors
 - Methods

-Check the Eclipse members sort order abide by the above rule.
+The Eclipse members sort order shall adhere to the above rule.
 The setting is at Eclipse > Settings > Java > Appearance > Members Sort Order.

 After making any changes to the class, use Eclipse > Source > Sort Members to apply the sorting rules.